Caliente (Lali song): Music video

 Directed by Os Primos, the music video for "Caliente" made its premiere on Billboard.com on November 13, 2018, before its official premiere on Vevo.
 It was filmed in the beaches of Rio de Janeiro, and it shows Lali and Pabllo in colorful bathing suits.
 According to Jessica Roiz, the video "shows everything the two artists portray through their music: party, fun, good vibes and lots of dancing."
 Billboards Stephen Daw acclaimed the video, saying that "both of the artists serve stunning beach looks and go from dancing to playing soccer to belting vocals so effortlessly that it's no wonder why this video and performance works so well."

 Critical reception

 Jessica Roiz of Billboard called the song "the hottest collaboration of the year."

 Usage in media

-"Caliente" became an great success after Zumba Fitness created the Caliente Challenge, which encouraged Zumba dancers to record themselves dancing to a special choreography created for the single and post it to their social networks.
+"Caliente" became a great success after Zumba Fitness created the Caliente Challenge, which encouraged Zumba dancers to record themselves dancing to a special choreography created for the single and post it to their social networks.
 The challenge allowed "Caliente" to get to more than one hundred and eighty countries and fifteen million people around the world.
 Dancers from countries such as China, South Korea, Australia, France, Italy, the Netherlands, Russia, the United States, Brazil, and Turkey, among others, made of Caliente Challenge a viral phenomenon.
 After this great success, the Zumba logo can be seen on a scene from the "Caliente" music video, as well as some dancers performing the Zumba-created choreography.